-Figure 62: Frame rate comparison
+Figure 56: Frame rate comparison

-Camera feature comparison
+Camera feature availability

 Prosilica GT cameras support a number of standard and extended features.
-The following table identifies a selection of capabilities and compares the availability of features in Prosilica GT camera models.
+The following tables identify a selection of capabilities and compares the availability of features in Prosilica GT camera models.
 Some features are firmware dependent, refer to the GigE Firmware Release Notes for more information.

-Standard and extended format models
+Standard and Extended Format models